The following menu items are available from

 Opens another Aircraft Information Window.
 You can open as many as you like.
 By default, A/C Info windows open in AUTO mode, but you can at any time overwrite the A/C key to show information for any specific plane.

-...is a toggle, which hides/shows all Aircraft Information Windows without closing them.
+...is a toggle, which hides/shows all Aircraft Information Windows temporarily without closing them.
 Useful if you quickly need to have a full view on your screens but want to continue using the Aircraft Information later on again.
-A white circle like in the screenshot indicates that windows are shown, otherwise they are hidden.

 If you request to open a new Aircraft Info window while others are hiding, all will show and a new one opens then.

-...does exactly that to the Aircraft Information Windows.
+...does exactly that to all the Aircraft Information Windows.

 This is actually a toggle, much like a check box, and it corresponds directly to the setting Show live aircraft in the Basic Settings.